 The Solution: Put on gloves if you have to – whatever it takes to resist that impulse to pop.
 Salicylic acid and benzoyl peroxide will work more effectively in the long run.
 Keep in mind when you use these two popular acne treatments that a higher dose doesn’t necessarily mean a quicker result.
 Studies have demonstrated that 2.5% benzoyl peroxide is equally as effective as a 5% or 10% concentration and that higher dosages are more likely to cause irritation.
 Zeichner recommends a 2.5% dosage for benzoyl peroxide and a 2% dosage for salicylic acid.

 The Scenario: You wake up in the morning and your skin is flaking out on you.
 You’ve got scales and flakes that are totally betraying your confidence, both personally and socially.
 You turn to your exfoliant to tip the scales back in your favor, but not so fast.
 That exfoliant that you’re turning to may be adding injury to insult.

 Exfoliation is made for sloughing away loose patches.
 It should be the perfect remedy.
 However, flakes and scales are also the first signs of dryness and the rough treatment can disrupt the moisture balancing barrier in your skin.

 The Solution: Give the harsh scrub the rub.
-Instead, look for gentle exfoliants that also contain strengthening and protective ingredients.
-Try the Introstem Stem Cell Facial Peeling – it’s packed with nourishing vitamins and botanical extracts!
+Instead, look for gentle exfoliants that also contain moisturizing ingredients.
+Try the Introstem Stem Cell Facial Peeling – it’s packed with vitamins and botanical extracts!